JerryGarcia1995/OxygenIonConductor/README.md

 Note.
 As the filename suggests, there is a faster version (~x100 fast in node-hour scale) of "GoodRegressor", which is not open yet.

-Each directory contains input files and a source file (same in "CodeOnly")
+Each directory contains input files and a source file (same in "CodeOnly").
+On top of that, output files are separated in ref_output.

 001_GoodDesigner: From compositions and structures, the module draws out features (descriptor candidates).